Somebody That I Used to Know

-"Somebody That I Used to Know" is a song written, produced, and performed by Belgian-Australian singer-songwriter Gotye featuring vocals from New Zealand singer Kimbra.
-The song was released in Australia and New Zealand by Eleven Music on 5 July 2011 as the second single from Gotye's third studio album, Making Mirrors (2011).
-It was later released by Universal Music in December 2011 in the United Kingdom, and 20 January 2012 in the United States and Ireland.
-"Somebody That I Used to Know" was written and recorded by Gotye at his parents' house on the Mornington Peninsula in Victoria, Australia, and is lyrically related to the experiences he has had with relationships.
+"Somebody That I Used to Know" is a song written, produced and performed by the Australian musician and singer Gotye featuring vocals from the New Zealander singer Kimbra.
+The song was released in Australia and New Zealand through Eleven Music on 5 July 2011 as the second single from Gotye's third studio album, Making Mirrors (2011).
+It was later released by Universal Music in December 2011 in the United Kingdom, and 20 January 2012 in Ireland and the United States.
+"Somebody That I Used to Know" was written and recorded by Gotye at his parents' house on the Mornington Peninsula in Victoria, Australia, and is lyrically related to the experiences he has had with romantic relationships.

-"Somebody That I Used to Know" is a mid-tempo ballad.
-It samples Luiz Bonfá's instrumental "Seville" from his 1967 album Luiz Bonfa Plays Great Songs.
-The song received a positive reception from critics, who noted the similarities between the song and works by Sting, Peter Gabriel, and American folk band Bon Iver.
-In Australia, the song won the Triple J Hottest 100 poll at the end of 2011, as well as ARIA Awards for song of the year and best video, while Kimbra was voted best female artist and Gotye was named best male artist and producer of the year.
-The song came ninth in the Triple J Hottest 100 of the Past 20 Years, 2013.
-In 2013, the song won two Grammy Awards for Best Pop Duo/Group Performance and Record of the Year.
+The song is a mid-tempo ballad.
+It samples Luiz Bonfá's instrumental "Seville" from his album, Luiz Bonfá Plays Great Songs (1967) with percussion over a xylophone melody from the Joseph Cooper and Sinfonia of London 1961 LP A Child's Introduction to the Instruments of the Orchestra which is based on "Baa, Baa, Black Sheep".
+Lyrically, the song describes the aftermath of a romantic relationship from both members’ perspectives.

 Commercially, "Somebody That I Used to Know" was a global success and became both artists' signature song.
-It reached the top of the charts in the US, UK, Australia and New Zealand, as well as 25 other official charts, and reached the top 10 in more than 30 countries around the world.
-It was the most commercially successful song of 2011 in Flanders (Belgium), the most successful song of 2012 in Wallonia (Belgium), Canada, Israel, the UK, and the US, and the most successful song of the 2010s decade by an Australian artist in Australia.
-It is certified Multiplatinum in ten countries, including Diamond in Australia.
-The song has sold more than 13 million copies worldwide, becoming one of the best-selling digital singles of all time.
-In addition to the Hot 100, it was also placed at the top of Billboards year-end Adult Pop Songs and Alternative Songs charts and many other charts around the world.
+It reached the top of the charts in Australia, New Zealand, the United Kingdom and the United States, as well as 25 other official charts, and reached the top 10 in more than 30 countries.
+It was the most commercially successful recording of 2011 in Flanders (Belgium), the most successful of 2012 in Canada, Israel, the United Kingdom, the United States and Wallonia (Belgium), and the most successful of the 2010s decade by an Australian artist in Australia.
+It is certified multi-platinum in ten countries, including diamond in Australia.
+Globally, "Somebody That I Used to Know" has sold more than 13 million copies, becoming one of the best-selling digital singles ever.
+In addition to the Hot 100, it was also placed at the top of Billboard's Year-End Adult Top 40 and Alternative Airplay charts, and many other charts around the world.
+As of October 2024, it has been streamed more than 2.3 billion times on Spotify.

-"Somebody That I Used to Know" has been performed several times on major US TV shows such as The Voice, American Idol, and Saturday Night Live.
+The song won the Triple J Hottest 100 poll at the end of 2011 as well as ARIA Music Awards for Song of the Year and Best Video; Kimbra was voted "Best Female Artist" while Gotye was named "Best Male Artist" and "Producer of the Year".
+At the 55th Grammy Awards, "Somebody That I Used to Know" was awarded Best Pop Duo/Group Performance and Record of the Year.
+The song has also been performed several times on major American television shows including The Voice, American Idol and Saturday Night Live.
+In 2025 the song was voted 10th in the Triple J Hottest 100 of Australian Songs.

-The hit song's YouTube video was directed by Australian artist Natasha Pincus.
-The video, which has received over 2 billion views on YouTube as of November 2022, premiered on 5 July 2011.
-It shows Gotye and Kimbra naked against a white backdrop.
-While they sing, a pattern of paint gradually covers their skin and the backdrop via stop motion animation.